dusan-rychnovsky/yet-another-site-generator/README.md

   Takes a single template- and a single data-file and prints the result to standard output.
 * **Recursive mode**:
   Takes a source- and a destination-directory.
-Traverses the source-directory recursively, processes each data-file (i.e. `*.yml`) found and generates corresponding HTML files in the destination-directory, while preserving directory structure.
+Traverses the source-directory recursively, processes each data-file (i.e. `*.yml`) found and generates populated HTML files in the destination-directory, while preserving directory structure.
   In recursive mode, each data-file contains a root-level `template` field, which specifies the path to its corresponding template-file.